anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 Inter node communication required by `req.inf.ntw.02` must be served by a CNI plugin which complies with the default K8s networking assumptions.

 There are two types of low latency and high throughput networks required by `req.inf.ntw.04`.
 Network used for signalling traffic are more demanding than what an overlay network can handle, but still does not need the usage of user space networking.
-Due to the nature of signalling protocols used, this type of networks require the NAT-less communication stated by `req.inf.ntw.03`.
-Due to the combination of these two requirements networks with these characteristics must be served by a CNI plugin with IPVLAN or MACVLAN support.
+Due to the nature of signalling protocols used, these types of networks require the NAT-less communication stated by `req.inf.ntw.03`.
+Due to the combination of these two requirements, networks with these characteristics must be served by a CNI plugin with IPVLAN or MACVLAN support.

-The low latency, high throughput networks for handling the user plane traffic require the capability to use an user space networking technology.
+The low latency, high throughput networks for handling the user plane traffic require the capability to use a user space networking technology.

 > Note: An infrastructure can provide the possibility to use SR-IOV with DPDK as an additional feature and still be compliant with CNTT.

-> Editors note: The possibility to SR-IOV for DPDK is under discussion.
+> Editors note: The possibility to use SR-IOV for DPDK is under discussion.

 As `req.inf.ntw.14` mandates the architecture must enable the integration of different SDN solutions via their respective CNI integration.